BeauchampJ/Automatic_Vacuum/README.md

 # Automatic_Vacuum
 ## Description:
-For the Mech 202, teams were created with the goal of building a vacuum from scratch that can run by the push of a button.
-The vacuum should be capable of picking up a variety of debris, including sand, washers, nails and marbles.
+For the Mech 202 class, teams were created with the goal of building a vacuum from scratch that can run by the push of a button.
+The vacuum should be capable of picking up a variety of debris; including sand, washers, nails and marbles.
 The requirements are highlighted in the project description document.

 ## Package Contents:
 - G-code: used to print off the designed parts that were ultimately printed for the project